Kriss010119/Daria-Osina-Web-HW4/README.txt

 Hometask №4 is 'books.js'
-Other files are just to practice :>
+Other files are just for practice :>